TheDataStation/solo/README.md

    ```
    It takes time to run the following scripts, so it is better to create a session.

-c) Go to the "open_table_discovery" directory and run the folowing script in the new session.
+c) Go to the "open_table_discovery" directory and run the following script in the new session.
    ```   bash
    ./setup.sh
    ```